 After the final half hour's rest, carefully release the dough one more time, taking care to burst as few bubbles as possible.
 Line a large baking sheet with baking parchment, lightly oiled.
 Slide the dough onto this, keeping it the same way up.
 Gently lift and tease the dough into an even, oval shape, without pressing or over stretching it.
 Oil all over again, then leave to prove for up to an hour, when it should be really light and bubbly.
 Pre-heat the oven to 250c.
 Press finger holes all over, down to the base, no less than 2 inches apart.
-Scatter over small leaves and springs of rosemary and thyme, and sprinkle on a little flaky salt.
+Scatter over small leaves and springs of rosemary and olives, and sprinkle on a little flaky salt.

 Bake for 7-8 minutes, then open the oven and check for browning.
 You may want to turn the tray for even colouring.
 Bake for a further ten minutes – you may want to reduce the heat at some point, anywhere down to 200c, depending on how dark you like your crust.
 Remove from the oven and transfer to a cooling rack.